dancannon/nomad/website/source/docs/drivers/exec.html.md

 The `exec` driver can run on all supported operating systems but to provide proper isolation the client must be run as root on non-Windows operating systems.
 Further, to support cgroups, `/sys/fs/cgroups/` must be mounted.

+You must specify a `command` to be executed.
+Optionally you can specify an `artifact_source` to be executed.
+Any `command` is assumed to be present on the running client, or a downloaded artifact

 ## Client Attributes